AurumAcademy/netlify-aurumacademy/src/pages/faq.md

 ## Class Information

 ### What devices will my student need to participate?
-Students will need access to a device capable of accessing Google Hangouts.
+Students will need access to a device capable of accessing [Zoom](https://zoom.us), which is a video conferencing app.
 Students in a course with programming should have access to a laptop or desktop computer.
 Chromebooks are also OK.

 ### Are the projects safe?
 Yes, all projects are designed to be indoor-safe.